bsstahl/CognitiveInheritance/Posts/the-critical-c-s-of-microservices-1of6-context.md

 #### Next Up - Consistency

-In the next article of this series we will look at **Consistency**, and see how **Eventual Consistency** represents the reality of the world we live in.
+In the next article of this series we will look at {PostLink:critical-cs-of-microservices-2of6-consistency|Consistency}, and see how **Eventual Consistency** represents the reality of the world we live in.